 The UN Climate Change Conference in November 2015 put the spotlight even more firmly on sustainability in the livestock sector, which is responsible for about 15% of global greenhouse gas emissions.
 Within the industry, there is considerable potential to reduce emissions, particularly by low-yielding smallholder producers in the global South.
 There are social implications too, with more than 1.3 billion people around the world dependent for their livelihoods on livestock production.

 The Farmer Support Programme, including Livestock, is running in seven different countries: South Africa, Namibia, Kenya, Nicaragua, Uruguay, Paraguay, and Brazil.
 Later this year it is expected the Global Roundtable on Sustainable Beef (GRSB) will launch its principles and criteria for sustainable beef.

-The Livestock diary project began in Bangladesh while in South America Solidaridad tested the Rural Horizons Expert System for Livestock.
+The livestock dairy project began in Bangladesh while in South America Solidaridad tested a continual improvement self-assessment tool for livestock.

 Solidaridad co-founded and became a board member of the Global Roundtable on Sustainable Beef (GRSB).
 Additionally, Solidaridad launched the Livestock Farmer Support Programme.